thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 <br>

 The language we’ve been using is known as ClojureScript and it’s one of the world's best languages because of its simplicity.
 It has far fewer syntax and semantics than most other programming languages.
-This raw simplicity makes it more powerful than other languages, not less.
+This simplicity makes it more powerful than other languages, not less.

 ClojureScript is a dialect of Clojure and designed to run in a web browser.
 The code we’ve explored here works in both languages.
 If you’re interested in playing more with Clojure, <a href="repl.it">repl.it</a> has a browser-based environment with a scratch area.
 A cheatsheet of built-in functions can be found at <a href="https://clojure.org/api/cheatsheet">https://clojure.org/api/cheatsheet</a> and <a href="clojurescriptkoans.com">clojurescriptkoans.com</a> and <a href="4Clojure.com">4Clojure.com</a> both offer little puzzles to cut your teeth on.